ixdat/ixdat/NEXT_CHANGES.rst

 - ``Measurement.read(... reader="zilien", technique="MS")`` now returns an
   ``MSMeasurement``.
 Before, the user had to import ``MSMeasurement`` and use its read function or they'd get the reader complaining because it couldn't find the EC data.

+- ``ECMeasurement["selector"]`` now correctly counts cumulative changes in file number, loop number, and cycle/step number.
+Previously there had been bugs of ignoring "cycle number" or "Ns" from biologic file sets if that variable wasn't included in all files, and including it even in file types where it is less useful as a counter (for example, Biologic seems to increment cycle number every time current changes sign during a chronoamperometric potential hold).